Azure-Samples/DynamoDB-to-CosmosDB/README.md

 - csharp
 products:
 - dotnet
-description: "Add 150 character max description"
+- azure-cosmos-db
+description: "This is the code guidance to migrate dynamodb to cosmosdb"
-urlFragment: "update-this-to-unique-url-stub"
+urlFragment: ""
 ---

-# Official Microsoft Sample
+# Guidance to migrate DynamoDB to Cosmos DB

 <!--
 Guidelines on README format: https://review.docs.microsoft.com/help/onboard/admin/samples/concepts/readme-template?branch=master